Query Rewriting via LLMs: Basic Prompts

 \myparagraph{Prompt~1:} This is the baseline prompt used in \cite{Genrewrite}, which simply asks the LLM to rewrite a given query to improve performance.

 \myparagraph{Prompt~2:} Explicit instructions are included to maintain semantic and functional equivalence while rewriting.

 \myparagraph{Prompt~3:} Verbose instructions are given to rewrite the query, providing step-by-step guidance to the LLM to think rationally.
 It is first asked to pick out potential inefficiencies in the input query, and then tasked to identify approaches to address these inefficiencies.
 Finally, it is instructed to apply the identified solution.
-Essentially, the prompt tries to make the LLM reason akin to a human expert.
+Essentially, the prompt tries to make the LLM reason akin to human experts.

 \myparagraph{Prompt~4:} The sequence of instructions in Prompt~3 is split into sub-prompts, and provided to the LLM in an \emph{iterative} manner instead of all at once.
-The idea is to break down the complex instructions given in Prompt~3 into digestible steps that help the LLM focus on individual tasks.
+This breaks down the complex instructions of Prompt~3 into digestible steps that help the LLM focus on individual tasks.